 The Cajun Rougarou’s Appearance

 The Rougarou is consistently described throughout Cajun Louisiana as 7 to 8 feet tall, with glowing red eyes and large, sharp teeth.
 It is also known to let out terrifying growls at night.
 Sounds a bit similar to the descriptions of a Bigfoot and the Skunk Ape.
-Click here to read my post about them.
+Click here to read about them.

 The Rougarou is said to have the body of a hairy man, and the head of a wolf.
 It is supposed to stronger than any man and can run quickly like an animal.